11 Best Social Media Management Tools, Apps, and Software (2021)

 Meet Edgar of the most popular social media management tools available in the market right now.

-From scheduling posts to curating and repurposing content, it provides you with a wide range of services.
+From scheduling posts to curating and repurposing content, this social media management platform provides you with a wide range of services.
 The best part is that it generates content for prolonged periods even when you are out of content so that you never have to worry about your customers getting busy elsewhere.

 Best For: Managing multiple social media accounts at one go, despite you not having the time to devote to it.
 It’s great for businesses that require social media scheduling at regular intervals of time, preferably via automation.